elemental-mind/unitium/README.md

 <script test src="test-file-1.ts" type="module"></script>
 <script test src="test-file-2.ts" type="module"></script>
 ```
-In the above example only the last 2 elements are considered test modules as they have a `src`-attribute and a `test` attribute.
+In the above example only the last 2 elements are considered test modules as they have a `src`-attribute and a `test`-attribute.

 You can not provide non-modules as test files.
 Also inline-modules are currently not supported.